Shichen0316/Fox_With_A_Gun/README.md

 Welcome to Cherry Ice Cream, a 2D shooter game where you play as a Succubus defending a base from waves of enemies.
 This game focuses on engaging mechanics, responsive controls, and an exciting survival logic using Godot Engine.

+## The chosen platform: Godot 4

+We used the game engine/development platform Godot 4 for the implementation of the game.
+Because it is a well-renowned 2D game development platform and has a relatively lower requirement for the hardware of the computer.
+The animation system of the platform is advanced and beginner friendly, making it easier for the group to implement the animation needed in the game.
+Also Godot 4 uses GDScript as coding language, which has an similar syntax as Python, making it easier for us to learn and get our hands on it.
+At the same time, the operating logic of the application is relatively easier to understand and the scene, node system is helpful and useful when it comes to implementing a certain function.

+## Problems or difficulties

+One biggest problem of Godot 4 we found out during the implementation is that it does not work super well with Github, making it harder and more complicated for us to collaborate within the group.
+We ended up choosing to divide the work more strictly and upload the entire project file to share Github project when updates or adjustments are made, which works but causes a lot of meaningless trouble that could have been avoided if the plug in Github function of Godot 4 functioned well.

 ## Installation